-What we write and how we go about communicating it is determined by who we are relating with.
+What we write and how we go about communicating in emails with attachments is determined by who we are relating to.
 This is why when an email is sent and a file is attached to the message, the manner we communicate this differs and is determined by our relationship with the person at the other end or the purpose we seek to achieve.

 Title: Report, 2016 Carnival

-Title: List of names of short listed candidates
+Title: List of names of shortlisted candidates

 The titles above do not only give a clue that your email may have attached files but they also give an idea of what to expect in the attachments.

-“Please find attached to this email a copy of my Curriculum Vitae” or “Find attached to this mail a copy of the Sales Report for the year 2016.
+“Please find attached to this email a copy of my Curriculum Vitae” or “Find attached to this mail a copy of the Sales Report for the year 2016″.

 In cases whereby the only important matter is the attached file, and the body of the message is not quite important, you should make the recipient aware of the files and write briefly what each file is about in the body of the message.
-It is vital you do not leave the part where the body of the message should be written blank even if the attachment is the only reason you are sending the mail.
-The body of the message can be built to center round the file(s) you have sent.
+It is vital you do not leave the part where the body of the message should be written blank even if the email attachment is the only reason you are sending the email.
+The body of the message can be built to center around the file(s) you have sent.
 Your email should also have a subject matter.
 It could be considered rude to leave those crucial spaces empty.

 There are certain things to note when sending an attachment with your email.